nithiyashree2533/VLSI-LAB-EXP-4/README.md

-# VLSI-LAB-EXP-4
+# VLSI-LAB

+EXP-4

+Date: 05.4.23/ 12.4.23

             SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS